chore-train-app/ChoreTrain/README.md

 After creating the .env file, source the database by first running `mysql -u root -p`.
 Enter your password then input the following command: `source db/schema.sql;`

-After adding the database, run the seeds for the database by running `npm run seed`.
-If the following command doesn't work, you can also use `node seeds/index.js`
+After adding the database, run the seeds for the database by running `npm run seed` (or `node seeds/index.js` if the command did not work).

-Finally, run the server to being the application by using `npm start` (or `node server.js` if the following did not work).
+Finally, run the server by using `npm start` (or `node server.js` if the command did not work).

 ## Usage